Tag: Academic writing

 Call for abstracts for our book on positionality and reflexivity in research!

+Author: Lynette Pretorius.
 We are seeking expressions of interest for our new book provisionally titled Positionality & Reflexivity in Research (Editors: Sun Yee Yip and Lynette Pretorius from Monash University).
 Whose research is it?
 Who owns it?
 Whose interests does it serve?
 Who benefits from it?
 Who has designed its questions and framed its scope?
-Who will carry …

 Call for chapters for our new open access book on AI!

+Author: The AI Literacy Lab.
 Are you exploring how generative AI is transforming the research landscape?
 Have you developed innovative approaches, ethical insights, or practical applications regarding AI in research?
 If so, we invite you to contribute a chapter to our forthcoming open access book: Generative AI-Enhanced Research: Ethical, Practical, and Transformative Approaches.
-This edited collection will serve as a …
+This edited

 The power of collaborative writing and peer feedback in doctoral writing groups